-In the machining process, the process of making the workpiece occupy a correct position on the machine tool or in the fixture and clamp it is called clamping.
-Sometimes, the workpiece needs to go through several clampings on the machine tool to complete – the work content of one operation.
-Installation refers to the part of the process completed after the workpiece is clamped once
+In the machining process, the process of making the workpiece occupy a correct position on the machine tool or in the fixture and clamp is called clamping.
+Sometimes, the workpiece must go through several clampings on the machine tool to complete – the work content of one operation.
+The installation refers to the part of the process completed after the workpiece is clamped once

 For example, machining a shaft on a lathe, first machining part of the surface from one end, then turning around and machining the other end, the process content at this time includes two installations.

-When using an indexing (or shifting) fixture, a rotary table or processing on a multi-axis machine tool, after the workpiece is clamped once on the machine tool, it has to go through thousands of positions for processing.
-The part of the process that is completed at the location is called the station
+When using an indexing (or shifting) fixture, a rotary table, or processing on a multi-axis machine tool, after the workpiece is clamped once on the machine tool, it has to go through thousands of positions for processing.
+The part of the process completed at the location is called the station.

 In simple terms, the part of the process completed by the workpiece relative to the machine tool or tool for each processing position is called a station.

-Under the condition that the machined surface, cutting tool, cutting speed and feed rate remain unchanged, the part of the process that is completed continuously is called a step.
+Under the condition that the machined surface, cutting tool, cutting speed, and feed rate remains unchanged, the part of the process that is completed continuously is called a step.
 It is also often called “feed” in production.